gooddata/GoodData-CL/cli-distro/examples/hr/README.md

 ![Department LDM Diagram](http://github.com/gooddata/GoodData-CL/raw/master/cli-distro/examples/hr/hr_1_department_ldm.png "Department LDM Diagram")

-The _Department_ box represent both the `Department` connection point and its label and the `Records of Department` box refers to the entire data set.
+The _Department_ box represents both the `Department` connection point and its label and the `Records of Department` box refers to the entire data set.
 These boxes are called _attributes_ in GoodData jargon.

-Run `gdi.sh` script with the `1-department.txt` file to create a new GoodData project and the 'Department' data set containing fields as described in the `department.xml` file.
+Run `gdi.sh` script with the `1-department.txt` file to create a new GoodData project and the _Department_ data set containing fields as described in the `department.xml` file.

 _Windows:_